Syyreign/SynthCourse/README.md

 # Assignment 2

 ## Overview
 Assignment 2.
-Assignment2.py generally covers question 1 to question 8
+Assignment2.py generally covers question 1 to question 8.
+I do want to return to this assignment at a later date, and do the retro game question since that seems fun.
+I also would like to fix some of my bad coding in here, but times limited.

 ## **MIDI to MIDI communication**
 For the MIDI to MIDI communication it took some time to get the sound to play through a device.
 At first I was trying to plug the Roland keyboard directly into a small device powered Arpeggiator.
 For some reason this device was not able to play audio out.